BRICS ACADEMIC FORUM

 • What scientific areas are the most promising for BRICS countries?

-Moderator: Marina BOROVSKAYA (Russia), RAE Corresponding Member, Professor, President, Southern Federal University
+Moderator: Marina BOROVSKAYA (Russia), Russian Academy of Education Corresponding Member, Professor, President, Southern Federal University

 Speakers: